Thought Pillars

 Everyone likes to talk about “startup ecosystems.”
-But most never do more than build fancy research institutions.
-The real test is whether you can commercialize.
+But most never do make it past a research institute and a startup accelerator.
+The real test is whether the region has been set up to commercialize and scale innovative startups.

-1. Density of people – a critical mass of the right talent who exchange, build and have a risk taking profile.
+Density of people – A critical mass of the right talent who exchange, build and have a risk taking profile.

-2. Anchor customers – large buyers who create steady demand and validate early solutions.
+Anchor customers – Large buyers who create steady demand and validate early solutions.

-3. A culture of risk – where failure doesn’t end careers, it recycles talent and ideas into the next venture.
+A culture of risk – Where failure doesn’t end careers, it recycles talent and ideas into the next venture.

-4. A public spine – universities, infrastructure, and policy that provide the baseline no startup can fund on its own.
+A public spine – Universities, infrastructure, and policy that provide the baseline no startup can fund on its own.

 Regions that have these four create companies that scale.